Ekeberghallen: History

 The hall is owned by Oslo Idrettskrets.
 It is mainly used by Bækkelagets Sportsklub and other sports clubs in the city, for indoor sports such as basketball, handball, volleyball, badminton, indoor athletics and futsal.
+The venue is also notable for hosting concerts for musicians and bands such as Johnny Cash, Frank Sinatra, Toto, The Beach Boys, and Frank Zappa among others.
 On weekends without demand from sports, the hall is rented out for other purposes such as exhibitions, concerts, conferences and meetings.